 In one instance I actually did provide them with a copy of a legal document as I had taken the company to court and won, in another instance I provided a copy of a recorded phone call.
 In both cases they just ignored the evidence and left the review in pending state so that nobody could see it.

 Most consumers will simply get so frustrated with these vexatious and convoluted time wasting tactics, they will give up, which is clearly the intent and this puts Trustpilot in the position that they can blame the consumer for not following through.

 If a company is using Trustpilots free service then the situation is reversed.
 They will happily allow defamatory or fake reviews to be posted unabated, and will gladly ignore any requests to get them removed, in fact, if you read the feedback on the sites above, business owners are claiming they are being blocked by TrustPilot from reporting defamatory or fake reviews.

 The only way around this is by using their paid service, after which you receive the opposite treatment and they happily remove negative reviews using the unehtical tactics mentioned above.

 So what does this mean to the consumer?

 Unfortunately, since Trustpilot allow reviews to be manipulated, this means that the scores and ratings you see for any company may not be reliable, so in other words, you should not rely solely on this as your only source of information.

-One solution to verify a company that seems too good to be true is to check other directory sites such as yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
-Also social media, Facebook, Twitter, LinkedIn etc. Companies who are in the habit of removing negative reviews will usually not allow posts on their Facebook page without moderation, or will quickly remove anything negative, so this is easy enough to test.
+One solution to verify a company that seems too good to be true is to check other sources such as google reviews (very hard to get removed), yell.com, yelp.com, freeindex.com etc which they may not be monitoring.
+Also social media reviews, Facebook, Twitter, LinkedIn etc. Companies who are in the habit of removing negative reviews will usually not allow posts on their Facebook page without moderation, or will quickly remove anything negative, so this is easy enough to test.
 No company can remove other people’s tweets though, so check their timeline and do a search for specific phrases.